David Sanger (1782-1852)

 agricultural implements.
 After 1870 the family moved to Salt Lake City, Utah,

-where Lucian was involved in the mining business.
-He died after 1880.
-His
+where Lucian was involved in the mining business; here Elizabeth was among

-City after visiting her niece Hattie Pullman in Pasadena.
+City after visiting her niece Hattie Pullman in Pasadena, and she is still

 - Harriet Aurelia Sanger, born 1 May 1819, married in 1841 Dr. John A.